nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

   aX = b

-This is modelled on the idea that you can take a coordinate in our camera frame (e.g. RGB-D camera provides ``u, v, w`` coordinates) and convert it to the equivalent, corresponding coordinate in the robots reference frame (e.g. ``x, y, z``) so that the robot can move to that coordinate in the camera's view. ``a`` represents the camera coordinate, and ``b`` represents the output of the function (which mulitplies ``a`` with our transformation matrix ``X``), which represents the same point in the workspace (but in terms of the robot's reference frame).
+This is modelled on the idea that a coordinate in the main frame (e.g. RGB-D camera provides ``u, v, w`` coordinates) and converts it to the equivalent, corresponding coordinate in the robots reference frame (e.g. ``x, y, z``) so that the robot can move to that point on the camera's view. ``a`` represents our camera coordinate, and ``b`` represents the output of our function, that mulitplies ``a`` with our transformation matrix ``X``, which represents the same point but on the robots reference frame.

 .. figure:: _static/reference_frame_camera.png
     :figwidth: 20 em